FattyCheese/FattyCheese-s-Roblox-Scripts/README.md

 ^^ you dont have to listen to the line above, I dont care ^^

 Paid scripts are not out yet but will be fully custom made to your liking!

+3RD OPTION TO GET SCRIPTS, PRESS THE .LUA FILE YOU WANT AND COPY FROM THAT (EASIEST METHOD)